hubmapconsortium/ccf-ui/EMBEDDING.md

 The following options are available for configuration

 - `ccfOwlUrl: string` - A url to load data from.
-- `ccfContextUrl: string` - Context
+- `ccfContextUrl: string` - Context.
 - `dataSources: string[]` - A list of data sources (in .jsonld format)
 - `hubmapDataService: 'static' | 'search-api'` - Data service type.
 - `hubmapPortalUrl: string` - Hubmap Portal url.